AsardeenAzees/smart-fishtank-system-iot/README.md

-Here’s a clean, copy-pasteable **README.md** you can drop in your repo.
-I included a suggested repo structure, setup steps, Firebase rules, wiring, RTDB schema, and **screenshot placeholders** you can swap with your own PNGs in `/docs/`.

----

 # Smart Fish Tank (ESP32 + Firebase + Web UI)

 A connected fish-tank controller built on **ESP32**, syncing with **Firebase Realtime Database** and a lightweight responsive **web dashboard**.